About UFDA

-UFDA’s mission is to deliver locally led humanitarian assistance, essential medical care, and community-centered development that protects civilian life, preserves dignity, and strengthens the systems Gazans rely on to survive and recover.
+United For Dignity Alliance's mission is to deliver locally led humanitarian response, medical care, and community-centered development that strengthens civilian systems in conflict-affected settings.

 Reliable access to essential humanitarian support

-Continuity of medical and public health care, including chronic and specialized services
+Continuity of medical and public health care, including chronic and specialized care

 Rebuilding community infrastructure, skills, and local institutions